 I played a hand half an hour ago where I opened in the CO with at 100NL ZOOM to $2.39 with 10♦10♥.
 Villain in the BB 3-Bet to $10 and I made the call.
 My hand is a pure call.
 I could consider doing some 4-betting with the tens from later position but not from the CO.

 On the flop of A♦K♠8♦ ($20.50) Villain bet one third pot as the population prefers to do with all of their range in this spot.
-My hand is a mix between call and fold according to the solver.
+My hand is a mix between call and fold.
 It is crucial here that if you’re going to peel a small bet with an underpair, that you have one of the better underpairs plus the backdoor flushdraw, otherwise the EV is just too low against a competent player.
 If your opponent is too placid and not bluffing enough on turns and rivers, then you want to always call this hand.
 This time I decide to call.

 The turn ($33.36) comes the J♠ and my opponent checks.
 This is great news for me because most players do not manage to find enough checks with nutted hands here.
 Their ranges are usually under-protected.
 Let’s face it, my hand has very poor showdown value now.
 It is also one of the few hands in my range that has the ability to bluff with a good amount of equity.
 I could also turn some hands like JTs into a bluff here, but apart from that, there are not many appealing options.

 At the same time, my range contains a lot of value combos such as QTs AJs QJs etc. When pool faces aggression, they will probably end up folding a fair bit by the river as calling down with hands like AQ is just not very appealing against most humans.
-Note that a solver will call with such a hand on the turn and then call the river most of the time because it is trying to prevent villain from making money by bluffing.
+Note that it’ll will call with such a hand on the turn and then call the river most of the time because it is trying to prevent villain from making money by bluffing.
 Therefore, my plan is to bet the turn, then bink a queen on the river, and failing that, to follow through with the bluff on the next card.
 I bet $18.65 and Villain calls.

 The river brings the blank 6♣.
 Villain checks and I shove.
 He is supposed to call with most of his AQ and then all of his two pair and better, with the exception of KJs which actually blocks quite a few of my bluffs (JTs, KTs).
 I am banking on my opponent not finding enough of these one-pair call downs.